Devil's Bridge Sedona.

 Woman hiking along the trail towards Devil's Bridge in Sedona, Arizona.

-Devil’s Bridge Hiking Routes + Trail Maps
+Devil’s Bridge Hiking Routes and Trail Maps

 The official Devil’s Bridge Trailhead starts along the unpaved portion of Dry Creek Road (FR 152) and requires a high clearance, 4×4 vehicle to access.

 If you don’t have a high-clearance vehicle, you can park at either the Dry Creek Vista Trailhead or the Mescal Trailhead.
+Or you can take the free Sedona Shuttle to either of those two trailheads.

 There is overflow parking along Boynton Pass Road near the Mescal Trailhead if both trailhead parking areas are full.